nicolobo/nicolobo.github.io/index.md

 ## Short bio

-My name is Nicolás Varela García, I'm currently a PhD Student in Economic History at Universidad Carlos III de Madrid (UC3M).
+My name is Nicolás Varela García, I'm currently a PhD Student in Economic History and predoctoral fellow at Universidad Carlos III de Madrid (UC3M), where I assist in the teaching of several courses.
+Previously I've been a Research Assistant at the project _Desarrollo de los mercados financieros españoles en el siglo XX_.

 ## Full CV